fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 > You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#. `FusionCharts.dll` is present in `asp/Bin` folder or `asp-vb/DLLFile`.

-That completes the installation of FusionCharts in your application.
+This completes the installation of FusionCharts in your application.
 To see how to create a chart, click [here]({% site.baseurl %}/getting-started/aspnet/your-first-chart-using-aspnet '@@open-newtab').

 ## Installing FusionMaps (map visualizations) for your project